 - Secretary.
 Keeps the minutes.

 - Treasurer.
 Pays the bills and maintains the books.

 The Year and the Money

 AYC operates on a schedule designed for our weather: the official year starts in May, with the fiscal year beginning July 1.
-You may join the club at any time during the year, but you pay annual dues each year by the end of July.
+You may join the club at any time during the year and pay prorated dues.
+Annual dues renewal money is due each year by the end of July.

 The instructions to event organizers are these: put on a good event and try to break even.
 Most of the time they succeed.

 Tempe Town Lake racing generally makes a little money because the races are inexpensive to stage and because we’re able to share the cost of committee boats with the club’s educational subsidiary, the Arizona Sailing Foundation (ASF).